prplnorangesoda/prplnorangesoda/README.md

     - i CAN, but the typesafety provided by TS is usually non negotiable
     - </3
   - Swift
-    - like if Rust had classes, for whenever inheritance is important
+    - imo if rust had classes, for whenever inheritance is important (usually never, but you never know)
     - <3
   - Haxe
     - recently picked this up!
-I like its syntax
+I like its syntax and how it compiles to native
     - <3

 open for any inquiries about jobs/similar